Guiimartinho/vhdl-risc-processor/README.md

 ##Registers##

 The VRISC architecture uses 5-bit register addressing, giving 32 register locations.
 31 of these (0x01-0x1F) are general purpose registers which can be written to and read from.
 R0 (0x00) is hardcoded as having a value of 0, and cannot be written to.
-The registers store 32-bit signed two's complement values.
+The registers store 32-bit values.

 ##Instructions##